TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_tcpclient.md

 Ncat is a general-purpose command-line tool for reading, writing, redirecting, and encrypting data across a network.
 It aims to be your network Swiss Army knife, handling a wide variety of security testing and administration tasks.
 Ncat is suitable for interactive use or as a network-connected back end for other tools.
  - Ncat is started as server to which EVM connects.
- - Version used for this example Version 7+ ( https://nmap.org/ncat )
+ - The version used for this example Version 7+ ( https://nmap.org/ncat )

 # Steps to Run the Example